cyberglitchlabs/owon-xdm-remote/README.md

 ## Contribution
 If you’d like to contribute to the project, you’re very welcome.
 The current firmware is written in MicroPython and was vibe-coded with GPT o4-mini-high.
 I’m open to improvements and collaboration.

+## Notes
+In some pictures you see V1.0 PCB.
+All changes to V1.1 are tested.
+I will update the pictures, once I receive the V1.1 boards.

 ---